Instruction-Following Pruning for Large Language Models: Method

 \paragraph{Continued pre-training} Learning to select input-specific sub-networks may require a lot of training data.
 Instead of directly training the models on the SFT data only, we first use pre-training data to jointly optimize the sparsity predictor and masked LLM.
 Specifically, denoting the input text as $\bm x = (x_1, \dots, x_n)$, we split it into $K$ consecutive chunks with fixed size:

 where $s = n/K$ is the fixed size of each chunk.
 We then use the each chunk to select parameters of the LLM for the next token predictions in the next chunk, \emph{i.e.},

 where $\bm \theta$ refers to the parameters of the LLM, $\bm m^{(k)}$ is the predicted mask based on chunk $\bm x^{(k)}$, $f(\bm x_{<i};\bm \theta, \bm m^{(k)})$ is the next token prediction distribution from the LLM with $\bm m^{(k)}$ applied, and $\ell(\cdot)$ is the Cross-Entropy loss.
-Since the chunks are consecutive, the sparsity predictor can learn to utilize the contextual information of each chunk to predict which parameters of the LLM are best suited for the next token prediction.
+Since the chunks are consecutive, the sparsity predictor can learn to utilize the contextual information of each chunk to predict which parameters of the LLM are best suited for the next token prediction in the next text chunk.
 Because both the sparsity predictor and LLM are co-optimized in this stage, it provides a good initialization for the fine-tuning stage.

 \paragraph{Supervised fine-tuning} Starting from the models after the first stage, we train the sparsity predictor and the LLM on a supervised fine-tuning dataset that contains several million examples.
+During training, the input prompts will be fed into the sparsity predictor which predicts the masks for each input.
+The LLM is then masked and optimized to predict the target outputs conditioned on the input prompts.
 Our SFT data contains a diverse set of prompts to predict the sub-networks.
-Some prompts specify the task and an input, while others include few-shot examples along with the input.
-Lastly, many examples only contain a task description, like ``translate English text to French''.
+Some prompts specify the task with a task description and an input, while others include few-shot examples along with the input.
+Lastly, many examples only contain a task description, like ``write a comprehensive blog post about the top 10 most eco-friendly cities in the world.''.

 For multi-turn conversational data, we only use the first human message as the prompt for sub-network selection.
 During training, with the exception of removing all instances of personal data, all these prompts are fed directly into the sparsity predictor without any additional processing.
 This approach maximizes flexibility during inference, allowing the predictor to generate a sub-network regardless of the prompt format during inference.
 The training objective follows the standard SFT approach, namely minimizing the cross-entropy loss on the target outputs.
 Through this process, the model learns to selectively activate the most suited parameters for different input examples.